The #NuggsForCarter kid has set the record for most retweets ever

 Just over a month ago, Carter Wilkerson asked Wendy’s via Twitter how many retweets he’d need to get a year’s supply of free chicken nuggets.
 The company’s response?
 “18 million.”

-Sure, that was almost 15 million more the record holder at the time, Ellen’s Oscar selfie, but that didn’t stop Wilkerson.
+Sure, that was almost 15 million more than the record holder at the time, Ellen’s Oscar selfie, but that didn’t stop Wilkerson.
 Soon, it became a cause of sorts, endorsed by stars like Aaron Paul.
 Giant companies like Microsoft and Google jumped on-board too, because that’s the world we live in now.

 As a result,Wilkerson’s Twitter following has grown from 138 followers to more than 100,000.
 That tweet has been retweeted 3.42 million times — not quite 18 million, but it’s a new record.